A super-random thought about car naming.... or is it a custom-random or deluxe-random thought?

 Bored without a new work assignment, I decided to look into the first owners, Jim and Bertha Willis.
 Found them in the 1940 Census, and found obits for both.
 Jim was born in Howell County, Mo, and Bertha was born in Hazelton, Kan, near Joplin.
 After Jim and Bertha moved to Spokane in 1909, they first bought (or built?) a house three blocks south of here.
 I'm guessing 'built' because that house was built in 1910 and has a distinctly Missoura look.
 It still exists and I see it every day on my walks.
 I've noticed it because it's next door to this slow construction project

-Jim then bought or built this house in 1943 or 1948.
-(Date uncertain.)
+Jim then bought or built this house in 1948.
 It's not clear why they wanted to 'downsize' out of a bigger and better house.

 Jim's birthplace in Howell County struck a note, because that's where my father's folks lived before they wandered out to Okla.

 Back to the Census.
 Grandpa and Jim wouldn't be there in 1940, but I hoped to find some indication of the names.
-Our family's genealogy listed West Plains as the residence of several ancestors, and Jim's obit listed Mountain View.
+Grandpa was born in West Plains, and Jim's obit listed Mountain View.
 Neither of those cities contained any of either name in 1940.
 But one township NE of West Plains contained a whole pile of Willises AND a whole pile of my father's folks.
 They were neighbors!

 No wonder this house suits me.